-TRICK OR TREAT THIS HALLOWEEN
+TRICK OR TREAT THIS HALLOWEEN WITH A HOTEL GETAWAY

-Several recreational groups design different outdoor programs for children with special challenges and their families who have especially suffered with remote learning and the lack of appropriate online resources.
-Fees are usually calculated on a sliding scale so there are many affordable and some real-life options.
+Several recreational groups design different programs for children with special challenges and vacation options are rebounding.
+We know these families have especially suffered with remote learning and the lack of appropriate online resources.
+Special Needs Program fees are usually calculated on a sliding scale so there are many affordable and some real-life options.

 VISIT OUR STATE AND NATIONAL PARKS RESPONSIBLY

-GO WILD AT NEARBY ZOOS AND AQUARIUMS
+GO WILD AT NEARBY ZOOS

 Search for a zoo or aquarium near you with the Association of Zoos and Aquariums website.
 Like museums and theme parks, book your reservations in advance as all are operating at reduced capacity.